-The minimum annual contribution is \$180; the maximum is \$2,750 in 2022.
-If you and your spouse are both UC employees, you may each contribute up to \$2,750 per year.
+The minimum annual contribution is \$180; the maximum is \$3,200 in 2025.
+If you and your spouse are both UC employees, you may each contribute up to \$3,200 per year.
+Certain employees may have different limits set on their annual contributions; see note regarding non-discrimination requirements on page 11.